Atorvastatin: Brand names

 Atorvastatin calcium tablets are sold under the brand name Lipitor.
 Pfizer also packages the medication in combination with other medications, such as atorvastatin/amlodipine.

 Pfizer's U.S. patent on Lipitor expired on 30 November 2011.
 Initially, generic atorvastatin was manufactured only by Watson Pharmaceuticals and India's Ranbaxy Laboratories.
 Prices for the generic version did not drop to the level of other generics—$10 or less for a month's supply—until other manufacturers began to supply the medication in May 2012.

-In other countries, atorvastatin calcium is made in tablet form by generic medication makers under various brand names including Atoris, Atorlip, Atorva, Atorvastatin Teva, Atorvastatina Parke-Davis, Avas, Cardyl, Liprimar, Litorva, Mactor, Orbeos, Prevencor, Sortis, Stator, Tahor, Torid, Torvacard, Torvast, Totalip, Tulip, Xarator, and Zarator.
-Pfizer also makes its own generic version under the name Zarator.
+In other countries, atorvastatin calcium is made in tablet form by generic medication makers under various brand names including Atoris, Atorlip, Atorva, Atorvastatin Teva, Atorvastatina Parke-Davis, Avas, Cardyl, Liprimar, Litorva, Mactor, Orbeos, Prevencor, Sortis, Stator, Tahor, Torid, Torvacard, Torvast, Totalip, Tulip, Xarator, Zarator (Pfizer).

+In the US, Lipitor is marketed by Viatris after Upjohn was spun off from Pfizer.

 Medication recalls

 On 9 November 2012, Indian drugmaker Ranbaxy Laboratories Ltd. voluntarily recalled 10-, 20- and 40-mg doses of its generic version of atorvastatin in the United States.
 The lots of atorvastatin, packaged in bottles of 90 and 500 tablets, were recalled due to possible contamination with very small glass particles similar to the size of a grain of sand (less than 1 mm in size).
 The FDA received no reports of injury from the contamination.
 Ranbaxy also issued recalls of bottles of 10-milligram tablets in August 2012 and March 2014, due to concerns that the bottles might contain larger, 20-milligram tablets and thus cause potential dosing errors.
+On September 19, 2025, the FDA announced a nationwide recall of atorvastatin calcium tablets manufactured by Ascend Laboratories of New Jersey because the medication failed to dissolve appropriately during testing.
+On October 10, 2025, the recall was reassigned to Class II level, indicating a risk of temporary or medically reversible adverse health consequences.